Grassmannian diffusion maps based dimension reduction and classification for high-dimensional data

 \begin{definition} A map $k: \mathcal{G}(p,n) \times \mathcal{G}(p,n) \rightarrow \mathbb{R}$ is a Grassmannian kernel if it is invariant to the choice of basis and positive semi-definite. \end{definition}

 In kernel-based dimensionality reduction techniques, there are many commonly used kernels defined on Euclidean spaces.
 The Gaussian kernel is perhaps the most popular and is given by,

-where $\mathbf{X}_i$ and $\mathbf{X}_j$ are data points in the ambient Euclidean space and $\varepsilon$ is the parameter controlling the spread of the kernel tails.
+where $\mathbf{X}_i$ and $\mathbf{X}_j$ are data points in the ambient Euclidean space, and $\varepsilon$ is the length-scale parameter.
 It could be tempting to simply substitute the Euclidean norm in the definition of the Gaussian kernel by a metric on the Grassmann manifold.
 However, this procedure yields a non positive semi-definite, although symmetric, kernel \cite{harandi2014}.
-Several families of Grassmannian kernels, with different characteristics, are proposed in the literature (see \cite{hamm2008, hamm2009, harandi2014}); however, the most popular positive semi-definite kernels are the Binet-Cauchy and Projection kernels.
-These kernels can be employed on the transformation of problems defined on the Grassmann manifold to problems on Hilbert spaces.
-Next, a detailed analysis of both kernels is presented.